GET-Foundation/get_model/README.md

   - [Contact](#contact)

 ## News
+- 2025-03-04: Added a new tutorial for doing inference using the preprocessed astrocyte data.
 - There was a bug in data preparation pipeline for PBMC10x data, leading to random performance in predcit ATAC performance.
 The reason is peak was expected to be sorted by `chr1,chr2,chr3` while the count matrix was not sorted correctly.
 This has been fixed and we have updated the `predict_atac.ipynb`, `prepare_pbmc.ipynb`, `finetune_pbmc.ipynb` and `pretrain_pbmc.ipynb`.
 - As as sanity check to prevent this kind of processing bug when you are dealing with your own data.
 I recommend you to run `predict_atac.ipynb` to train a motif->ATAC model from scratch.
 If the data has been properly processed and has decent (e.g. > 3M) depth, the performance should rapidly (<10 epochs) reach ~0.7 Pearson when trained on one cell type and leave out chr10,chr11.